Intermarium: Failure

-World War II and since
+World War II and after

-The concept of a "Central [and Eastern] European Union"—a triangular geopolitical entity anchored in the Baltic, Black, and Adriatic or Aegean Seas—was revived during World War II in Władysław Sikorski's Polish Government in Exile.
-A first step toward its implementation—1942 discussions between the Greek, Yugoslav, Polish and Czechoslovak governments in exile regarding prospective Greek-Yugoslav and Polish-Czechoslovak federations—ultimately foundered on Soviet opposition, which led to Czech hesitation and Allied indifference or hostility.
+The concept of a "Central [and Eastern] European Union"—a triangular geopolitical entity anchored in the Baltic, Black, and Adriatic or Aegean Seas—was revived during World War II in Władysław Sikorski's Polish Government-in-Exile.
+This concept was backed by the British Foreign Office led by British Foreign Minister Anthony Eden.

+A first step toward its implementation—1942 discussions among the Greek, Yugoslav, Polish, and Czechoslovak governments-in-exile regarding prospective Greek–Yugoslav and Polish–Czechoslovak federations (with the eventual aim of Hungarian, Romanian, Bulgarian, and Albanian incorporation)—ultimately foundered on Soviet opposition, which led to Czech hesitation and Allied indifference or hostility.

 A declaration by the Polish Underground State in that period called for the creation of a Central and Eastern European federal union undominated by any one state.

-On 12 May 2011, the Visegrád Group countries (Poland, Czech Republic, Slovakia, and Hungary) announced the formation of a Visegrád Battlegroup under Poland's command.
-The battlegroup was in place by 2016 as an independent force, not part of the NATO command.
+On 12 May 2011, the Visegrád Group countries (The Republic of Poland, the Czech Republic, the Slovak Republic, and Hungary) announced the formation of a Visegrád Battlegroup under Polish command.
+The battlegroup was in place by 2016 as an EU force, not part of the NATO command.
 In addition, starting in 2013, the four countries were to begin joint military exercises under the auspices of the NATO Response Force.
 Some scholars saw this as a first step toward close Central European regional cooperation.

 On 6 August 2015, Polish President Andrzej Duda, in his inaugural address, announced plans to build a regional alliance of Central European states, modeled on the Intermarium concept.
 In 2016 the Three Seas Initiative held an initial summit meeting in Dubrovnik, Croatia.
-The Three Seas Initiative has 12 member states along a north–south axis from the Baltic Sea to the Adriatic Sea and the Black Sea: Estonia, Latvia, Lithuania, Poland, Czech Republic, Slovakia, Austria, Hungary, Slovenia, Croatia, Romania, Bulgaria.
+The Three Seas Initiative has 13 member states along a north–south axis from the Baltic Sea to the Adriatic Sea and the Black Sea: Estonia, Latvia, Lithuania, Poland, Czechia, Slovakia, Austria, Hungary, Slovenia, Croatia, Romania, Bulgaria, and Greece.